Dr. McGee designed a course for third year Doctor of Pharmacy students to gain confidence prior to rotations.

-The Georgia Innovative Teacher selection committee included Chair Xinyu (Eric) Wang, PhD, associate professor in the department of pharmacy practice; Rebekah Thomas, PharmD, PA-C, BCPS, BC-ADM, assistant professor in the department of physician assistant studies; Michael Selby, PhD, assistant professor of anatomy in the department of biomedical sciences; Esther Lim, MD, research officer; and Michael J. Sampson, DO, associate professor of family medicine/sports medicine and the associate dean and chief academic officer of PCOM South Georgia.
+The Georgia Innovative Teacher selection committee included Chair Xinyu (Eric) Wang, PhD, associate professor in the Department of Pharmaceutical Sciences; Rebekah Thomas, PharmD, PA-C, BCPS, BC-ADM, assistant professor in the Department of Physician Assistant Studies; Michael Selby, PhD, assistant professor of anatomy in the Department of Biomedical Sciences; Esther Lim, MD, research officer; and Michael J. Sampson, DO, associate professor of family medicine/sports medicine and the associate dean and chief academic officer of PCOM South Georgia.

 The Philadelphia campus award was presented to Cathy Hatcher, PhD.